MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/azure/deploy-provision-devtest-lab.md

 ## Deploy

-Carry out the following steps to create the release definition in Release Management.
+Carry out the following steps to create the release pipeline in Release Management.

-1. Open the **Releases** tab of the **Build &amp; Release** hub and choose the "**+**" icon to create a new release definition.
+1. Open the **Releases** tab of the **Build &amp; Release** hub and choose the "**+**" icon to create a new release pipeline.

-1. In the **Create release definition** dialog, select the **Empty** template and choose **Next**.
+1. In the **Create release pipeline** dialog, select the **Empty** template and choose **Next**.

 1. In the next page, select **Choose Later** and then choose **Create**.
-   This creates a new release definition with one default environment and no linked artifacts.
+   This creates a new release pipeline with one default environment and no linked artifacts.

-1. In the new release definition, choose the ellipses (**...**) next to the environment name to open the shortcut menu and select **Configure variables**.
+1. In the new release pipeline, choose the ellipses (**...**) next to the environment name to open the shortcut menu and select **Configure variables**.

-1. In the **Configure - environment** dialog, enter the following values for the variables you will use in the release definition tasks:
+1. In the **Configure - environment** dialog, enter the following values for the variables you will use in the release pipeline tasks:
    - **vmName**: Enter the name you assigned to the VM when you created the ARM template in the Azure portal.
    - **userName**: Enter the username you assigned to the VM when